iqbalyarkhan/old-website/content/2019-09-07--LinkedList.md

 ### Reverse Singly Linked List

 A fun exercise to try is to reverse a singly linked list using $O(1) (constant)$ space and $O(n)$ time.
 There are plenty of ways to do this and I encourage you to try a different approach.
 Here's how I thought about the reversing process: we start with the current head and break the link between head and the following node.
 Then we make the next node point to the previous node thus reversing the order.
 We repeat this process until no more nodes are left.
-Ofcourse, in the process, we need to assign the new tail and head.
+Of course, in the process, we need to assign the new tail and head.

 Before I explain with pictures, let me show you what the code looks like: